GoAnimate is now Vyond. Learn More

 Voice actors are experts that can provide high-quality voiceovers for your video.
 They’re affordable and most often deliver very quickly.

 On average, voice actors can deliver a recording within a day’s time (assuming you have a finished script), and it usually costs around $150-$250 for one page of script or two minutes of audio.

 In fact, most voice actors will give you a quote based on the length of your script.
 And some even offer editing services to help improve the language of your script and make it sound better.

 There are plenty of voice-over websites to choose from, which let you put up jobs and help you find the right talent for your video.
-Here are a few that GoAnimate partners with:
+Here are a few that Vyond partners with:

-Note: You can pick one of these voice partners at any time from the right-hand side in the GoAnimate videomaker itself.
+Note: You can pick one of these voice partners at any time from the right-hand side in Vyond Studio itself.

 Lets face it, the voice actor you choose may have worked with companies in your industry in the past.
 But chances are they aren’t completely familiar with your industry, audience, or company.
 So it’s your job to educate them.